Happy geese against a rainbow background

 How can I make my Pride event engaging for families and kids?

-Pride events are for everyone, and creating family-friendly activities ensures that LGBTQ+ parents, guardians, and allies can celebrate with their kids in a fun and meaningful way.
-Consider setting up a designated "Pride Kids Zone" with face painting, craft stations (DIY rainbow flags, friendship bracelets, or pronoun buttons), and interactive storytelling sessions featuring LGBTQ+ books.
-A Goosechase scavenger hunt designed for families can encourage kids to explore the event space, complete fun challenges, and learn about LGBTQ+ history in an engaging way.
-Also, think about offering a parade section specifically for families, where little ones can march with colorful props and bubbles—because who doesn’t love a parade with bubbles? 🎉
+A Goosechase scavenger hunt designed for families can encourage kids to explore the event space, complete fun challenges, and learn about LGBTQ+ history.
+Also, consider offering a parade section specifically for families, where little ones can march with colorful props and bubbles, because who doesn't love a parade with bubbles?

 Happy Pride! 🌈